gabmansur/spark-models-optimization/README.md

 ## 1. Backstory & Context

 **The scenario**
-A data platform grew over 7 years to ~60–70 PySpark models.
+A data platform grew over the past years to ~80 PySpark models.
 Some critical jobs are slow, costly, and fragile.
 Adding new models takes too long.
 Leadership wants faster jobs, lower costs, and a safer way to build new ones.

 **This repo**
 I recreate a mini slice of that world with dummy data that intentionally includes skew and many small files (classic Spark pain).
 I run a baseline job (naïve/inefficient) and an optimized job (best practices), and log metrics so we can compare **Before → After** clearly.